Billy Raimondi: Post-playing career

 In 1956, Raimondi joined the Cubs as a scout, focusing on Northern California.
 In July, the Cubs named him the manager of the Magic Valley Cowboys of the Class C Pioneer League, following Al Zarilla's resignation.
 After the season, he returned to scouting.
 The Cubs released Raimondi after the 1957 season.
 He became a life insurance salesman and also worked in circulation for the Oakland Tribune for ten years.

 Personal life

 Raimondi's brothers Al, Ernie, and Walt played in the PCL.
 Al played for the Oaks and the Mission Reds, Walt played for the Oaks, and Ernie played for the Oaks and the Seals.
-In 1947, the Oakland City Council approved a resolution renaming Bayview Park after Ernie Raimondi, who was killed in action in World War II.
+In 1947, the Oakland City Council approved a resolution renaming Bayview Park to Raimondi Park after Ernie Raimondi, who was killed in action in World War II.

 Raimondi met Frances Palermo through Cookie Lavagetto, who was a mutual friend, in 1936.
 They married in a secret ceremony in Carson City, Nevada, in 1937 and had a second wedding ceremony for their families in 1938.
 They moved to Alameda, California, in 1940, and had three children.

 Raimondi died at his home in Alameda on October 18, 2010.